PeterPiggyDevelopment/TitaniumCloud/README.md

 It's a cloud of titanium

 ##Description
-It is a cloud server and web client, which allow us to locate files on it.
+It is a cloud and a web client, which allow us to locate files on the server.
 It has a test account named 'namename' with password 'passpass' with test files to provide less effort to test it.

 This is my list of wishes, which came to my mind when I have just thought about realization.